wildfly/quickstart/cluster-ha-singleton/README.md

 cluster-ha-singleton: A SingletonService deployed in a JAR started by SingletonStartup and accessed by an EJB
 =============================================================================================================
 Author: Wolf-Dieter Fink
-Summary: A SingletonService deployed in a JAR started by SingletonStartup and accessed by an EJB
+Level: Advanced
 Technologies: EJB, HASingleton, JNDI
-Level: Advanced
+Summary: A SingletonService deployed in a JAR started by SingletonStartup and accessed by an EJB Target Product: EAP

 What is it?
 -----------